High Quality High Volume (HQHV) Clinics

-The Tufts Shelter Medicine Program partners with shelters and rescue organizations from central Massachusetts to provide low-cost spay and neuter services for homeless animals.
-Cummings School of Veterinary Medicine surgeons and local area veterinarians with a team of technicians come together to offer the following services:
+The Tufts Shelter Medicine Program partners with shelters and rescue organizations from central Massachusetts to provide low-cost spay and neuter services for community animals in need.

 - Dog and cat castration (spay and neuter)